 Mitochondrial diseases can occur at any age and present with various symptoms and features.
 Establishing the diagnosis of a mitochondrial disease can be very difficult, based on the clinical presentation alone.
 Genetic testing can reduce the time it takes to arrive at a patient’s diagnosis, clarify inheritance patterns and tailor medical management.
 Thus, reliable and sensitive mtDNA analysis is crucial for the prompt, accurate diagnosis of mitochondrial disease.

-In this educational webinar led by Executive Director, Medical Tero-Pekka Alastalo (MD, PhD) and Bioinformatics Director Massimiliano Gentile (PhD), we will provide a comprehensive overview of the importance of quality in mtDNA analysis and what to take into account when assessing its performance.
+In this educational webinar led by Executive Director of Medical Tero-Pekka Alastalo, MD, PhD, and Bioinformatics Director Massimiliano Gentile, PhD, we will provide a comprehensive overview of the importance of quality in mtDNA analysis and what to take into account when assessing its performance.
 We will also introduce the clinical benefits of combining mtDNA analysis and panel-based testing of nuclear encoded genes, which can be a powerful tool for patients who present with a suspected genetic disease but for whom panel testing alone would otherwise be inconclusive.

 - Review our mtDNA validation study and how the lack of a ‘gold standard’ in the field of mtDNA testing was resolved

-- Provide an overview to key quality metrices as well as accreditation and proficiency testing
+- Provide an overview of key quality metrices as well as accreditation and proficiency testing

 - Review Blueprint Genetics’ approach to mtDNA genome analysis